Talks

 The Zeitz MOCAA and its quest for global recognition

-Talk presenting my chapter about the Zeitz MOCAA in Cape Town at the book launch of the anthology Global Art in Local Art Worlds: Changing Hierarchies of Value (2023) ed.
+Talk presenting the findings of the chapter about the Zeitz MOCAA in Cape Town at the book launch of the anthology Global Art in Local Art Worlds: Changing Hierarchies of Value (2023) ed.
 O. Salemink, A.S.
 Corrêa, J. Sejrup and V. Nielsen, Routledge.

 Photo from the opening of the Zeitz MOCAA by V. Nielsen (2017).